bigcommerce/dev-docs/docs/api-docs/management-apis/contextual-filters.md

 <div class="HubBlock-content">

 > ### Note
-> The order of the data you send determines the sort order of the filters on the storefront implicitly.
+> The order of the data you send implicitly determines the sort order of the filters on the storefront.
 You can change the order of the filters on the live site by changing the order of the array's data.

 </div>
 </div>